twilio-labs/serverless-toolkit/docs/CONTRIBUTING.md

 Version bumps are handled automatically by [this GitHub Action](../.github/workflows/on-merge-main.yml) whenever changes have been merged to `main`.
 If the automation will detect any changeset files inside the `.changeset` directory it will either open a new Pull Request to bump the version or force-push to the currently open Pull Request.
 In order to release to `npm` you'll have to merge that Pull Request which will automatically kick off the release.

+If the release fails, the issue might be in the NPM token expiring for twilio-labs-ci account.
+(For example a generic 404 not found response from NPM is usually token expiring) Current expiration is set for January 2026.
+Internal Slack channel for OSS support can help with the renewal.

 ## How we version

 All packages that are part of this project follow the [SemVer convention](https://semver.org/).
 Specifically this means the following version changes apply for the following changes: